How to Upload Your Music to Spotify, iTunes, Tidal & Everywhere Else

 And if you use TuneCore they’ll help you automatically claim your profile when you release your first track.

 It’s well worth it to be able to manage your presence on the largest streaming platform in the world.
-You also get great analytics and stats about your music’s performance online.
+You also get great analytics and stats about your music’s performance online, but I don’t think it’s integrated with the Spotify app on your mobile device.

 BUT, don’t rely on it to get your music on streaming services.